Buying BMX Bikes

 See our selection of Mini BMX bikes here.

 Race BMX bikes are designed for riding on mainly race tracks.
-The bikes are typically designed to be lightweight and at the same time sturdy, with the bikes main parts built of aluminum and chromoly steel.
+The bikes are typically designed to be lightweight and at the same time sturdy, with the bikes main parts built of aluminium and chromoly steel.

 You should choose a race BMX if you or your kid desires to compete in races or simply need a bike for daily street riding.